Cyntax/Kohana-Settings/README.md

+> This branch contains code that is compatible for use Leap ORM.
+Please use the master branch for code compatible with plain Kohana DB module.

 ## Introduction

 Kohana Settings module allows seamless integration of configuration items stored in database, into a Kohana application.
 The module does not expose any new API, method or classes (However, you can modify the model provided with the module for additional functionality).